ionic-team/capacitor-site/docs/guides/push-notifications-firebase.md

 ---
-title: Push Notifications with Firebase in an Ionic/Angular App
+title: Using Push Notifications with Firebase in an Ionic + Angular App
+sidebar_label: Push Notifications - Firebase
 description: Learn how to get Firebase Cloud Messaging working on iOS and Android in an Ionic app
 contributors:
   - bryplano
   - javebratt
 ---

-# Using Push Notifications with Firebase in an Ionic + Angular App

 **Web Framework**: Angular
 **Platforms**: iOS, Android